What are ARCC’s COVID-19 Protocols?

 1According to the CDC, a person is fully vaccinated two weeks after receiving all recommended doses in the primary series of their COVID-19 vaccination.
 A person is up to date with their COVID-19 vaccination if they have received all recommended doses in the primary series and one booster when eligible.
 Getting a second booster is not necessary to be considered up to date at this time.
 Acceptable vaccines are those authorized in the U.S. by the Food and Drug Administration (FDA) or those authorized by the World Health Organization (WHO).

-How are you monitoring the situation?
+How is ARCC monitoring the situation?

-ARCC also receives updates from the State Department travel program, the World Health Organization (WHO), the Centers for Disease Control (CDC) as well as dozens of news sources.
+In addition to closely monitoring state and county restrictions in our areas of operation, ARCC also receives updates from the State Department travel program, the World Health Organization (WHO), the Centers for Disease Control (CDC) as well as dozens of news sources.
 We feel we have a good grasp on the circumstances in the areas in which we operate.

-What are your resources on the ground?
+What are our resources on the ground?